pkp/pkp-docs/pkp-theming-guide/en/theme-options-api.md

 > All of the form field components can be seen in the [UI Library](/dev/ui-library/dev).
 {:.tip}

-Use any field type that extends the `Field` class except the `FieldUpload` and `FieldUploadImage` types.
-File uploads are not yet supported for theme options.
+> Use any field type that extends the `Field` class except the `FieldUpload` and `FieldUploadImage` types.
+File uploads are not yet supported for theme options. {:.warning}

 ## Use a theme option